ftravers/missing-links/om-next-client-server-tutorial.md

 The first three lines remain unchanged.

-On line: 4, we see we've entered into the hook for the remote function.
-We dump the `@app-state` on line:
+Line 4: we see we've entered into the hook for the remote function.
+We dump the `@app-state`

-5, before we call the callback, `cb`, with our new data, which should merge the data into our `@app-state` map.
+Line 5: before we call the callback, `cb`, with our new data, which should merge the data into our `@app-state` map.
 The callback is called and we can see that the `@app-state` is updated and the component is re-rendered.